UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 ### Add parts to a booking <a name=AddPartsToABookings>

 Admissions, reservations and anxillaries might be added to an existing booking.
-A provider may decide whether he allows this opreatiuon on ujnconfirmed and/or confirmed bookings.
+A provider may decide whether he allows this opreation on unconfirmed and/or confirmed bookings.

 Adding offers to an existing booking is done via: POST /bookings/{bookingId}/booked-offers....